- The first step in saving money is making a budget and figuring out where you can minimize expenses.

 National Park Discounts

-A good way of saving money is being aware of any store discounts or coupons that might be available.
+A good way for seniors to save money regularly is by utilizing store discounts or coupons.
 While it may not be common knowledge to everyone, retail discounts change sporadically.
 You have to pay attention as to when big discounts are coming in order to time your purchases.
 In addition, discounts and coupons are found more frequently online, and more often than not, the offers tend to be better when ordering from the store website.
 Once you master the art of shopping with coupons and discounts, you’ll be on your way to saving some money.

 Credit Card Points